 If you’re lucky enough to find an oil stain on your concrete floor right away, WD-40 will do the trick.
 Like oven cleaners, everyone needs WD-40 in their inventory for more than squeaky door hinges.

-After finding a fresh oil stain on concrete, pour as much WD-40 as it takes to cover the spill directly to the stain.
-Allow it to set into the pores for 5-10 minutes, and then spray it off with a bucket of water or hose.
+After finding a fresh oil stain on the concrete, pour as much WD-40 as it takes to cover the spill directly to the stain.
+Allow it to set into the pores for 5-10 minutes, and then spray it off with a bucket of water or a hose.

 WD-40 is also useful for removing glue-like stains from concrete floors, such as carpet glue.

 Pressure Washer Method – For A General Clean